frankpf/gridless-boilerplate/README.md

 ### Why the name **Gridless**? ###
 Because Gridless is ...well, gridless.
 It doesn't have any grid systems.
 The problem with most other CSS frameworks is that they include grid systems with presentational classes and/or ids without any semantic.
 Classes and ids should be unique to each project and shouldn't be declared on pre-made documents.
-CSS grid systems should be used for rapid prototyping (which they're awesome at), not on production.
+CSS grid systems should be used for rapid prototyping (which they're awesome at), not for production.

 ### What browsers are supported? ###
 Gridless was tested in the following browsers: